-As stated in the PAD, the bulk of this study was conducted in 2012 and a summary of the results was included in Section 4.8.1.
-The winter portion was completed in 2013 and a summary of the results for all four seasons of investigation will be prepared.
+As stated in the PAD, the bulk of Task 1 of this study was conducted in 2012 and a brief summary of the results was included in Section 4.8.1.
+The winter portion of Task 1 was completed in 2013.
+As set forth, in Task 2, a summary of the results for all four seasons of investigation will be prepared.